newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/electrical-contracting-business-permit-update.md

 callToActionText: Update My Electrical Contracting Business Permit
 callToActionLink: https://www.njconsumeraffairs.gov/elec/Pages/applications.aspx
 ---
 ## Application Requirements

-- `EIN|ein`
+*  `EIN|ein`
-- Electrical contractor’s name and license number
+* Electrical contractor’s name and license number
-- Expiration date of last renewal
+* Expiration date of last renewal
-- Business address
+* Business address
-- `Surety bond|surety-bond` for $1,000
+*  `Surety bond|surety-bond` for $1,000
-- Certificate of general liability insurance
+* Certificate of general liability insurance
-- Notarized affidavit
+* Notarized affidavit
-- Applicable fees paid
+* Applicable fees paid
-- Name change information, if applicable
+* Name change information, if applicable
-- Business address and license number if business permit has ever been issued under a different license
+* Business address and license number if business permit has ever been issued under a different license
-- Name and address of stakeholders with vested ownership, if the business is not a corporation
+* Name and address of stakeholders with vested ownership, if the business is not a corporation

 If the business is an individual proprietorship, in addition to the above, provide the following:

-- Trade name certificate
+* Trade name certificate

 If the business is a corporation, in addition to the above, provide the following:

-- Name and address of `registered agent|registered-agent`
+* Name and address of `registered agent|registered-agent`
-- Name of all officers and stakeholders who own at least 10% of stock
+* Name of all officers and stakeholders who own at least 10% of stock
-- `Certificate of Formation|certificate-of-formation`
+*  `Certificate of Formation|certificate-of-formation`
-- `Certificate of Good Standing|certificate-of-good-standing` , if the business formed over a year ago
+*  `Certificate of Good Standing|good-standing` , if the business formed over a year ago

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }